pagkly/Zed/Investopedia3/Money Market Fund Definition.md

 In the U.S., money market funds are under the purview of the SEC.
 This regulatory body defines the necessary guidelines for the characteristics, maturity, and variety of allowable investments in a money market fund.

-Under the provisions, a money fund mainly invests in the top-rated debt instruments, and they should have a maturity period under 13 months.4 The money market fund portfolio is required to maintain a [weighted average maturity (WAM)](https://www.investopedia.com/terms/w/weightedaveragematurity.asp) period of 60 days or less.
+Under the provisions, a money fund mainly invests in the top-rated debt instruments, and they should have a maturity period under 13 months.4 The money market fund portfolio is required to maintain a [[weighted average maturity (WAM)]](https://www.investopedia.com/terms/w/weightedaveragematurity.asp) period of 60 days or less.
 This WAM requirement means that the average maturity period of all the invested instruments—taken in proportion to their weights in the fund portfolio—should not be more than 60 days.5 This maturity limitation is done to ensure that only highly liquid instruments qualify for investments, and the investor’s money is not locked into long-maturity instruments that can mar the liquidity.

 A money market fund is not allowed to invest more than 5% in any one issuer (in order to avoid issuer-specific risk).6 However, government-issued securities and repurchase agreements provide an exception to this rule.

 ## Advantages and Disadvantages of Money Market Funds

-Money market funds compete against similar investment options, such as bank money market accounts, [ultrashort bond funds](https://www.investopedia.com/terms/u/ultra_short_bond_fund.asp), and enhanced cash funds.
+Money market funds compete against similar investment options, such as bank money market accounts, [[ultrashort bond funds]](https://www.investopedia.com/terms/u/ultra_short_bond_fund.asp), and enhanced cash funds.
 These investment options may invest in a wider variety of assets, as well as aiming for higher returns.

 The primary purpose of a money market fund is to provide investors a safe avenue for investing in secure and highly liquid, cash-equivalent, debt-based assets using smaller investment amounts.
 In the realm of mutual-fund-like investments, money market funds are characterized as a low-risk, low-return investment.

 Many investors prefer to park substantial amounts of cash in such funds for the short-term.
 However, money market funds are not suitable for long term investment goals, like retirement planning.
-This is because they don’t offer much [capital appreciation.](https://www.investopedia.com/terms/c/capitalappreciation.asp)
+This is because they don’t offer much [[capital appreciation.]](https://www.investopedia.com/terms/c/capitalappreciation.asp)

 Money market funds appear attractive to investors as they come with no loads—no entry charges or exit charges.
 Many funds also provide investors with tax-advantaged gains by investing in municipal securities that are tax-exempt at the federal tax level (and in some instances at the state level, too).